ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 With the advantage that users don't have to be worried or learn about whether using tuples in such cases incurs a performance penalty, and it would mean that the `\case` syntax stays consistent with `case of` syntax.

+This extension to `case of` would be enabled regardless of whether or not `-XLambdaCase` is turned on.

 The lack of parentheses makes this slightly more concise than the other alternatives, especially in cases with only a single pattern.